 Future directions

 Up to now, the package has focused on the effects of sampling design on the precision and bias of population estimates obtained from fisheries-independent surveys; however, the costs associated with sampling has yet to be considered.
 In future iterations of SimSurvey, we hope to add options for integrating data on the time and monetary costs associated with each level of sampling (sets, length measurements, age determination) to facilitate cost-benefit analyses.
 We also realize that a single fisheries-independent survey may have multiple goals as data obtained are often used to assess multiple species or to conduct community analyses.
 We will therefore endeavor to add functions for simulating multi-species surveys.
+Another limitation of the package is that we have yet to implement alternatives to random or stratified random survey designs (e.g. systematic sampling); expanding these options would allow for a more comprehensive evaluations of various designs.
 Finally, it would be useful to add an option for testing the consequences of surveys with partial coverage of a population as survey coverage is a frequent concern in stock assessment.

+Assumptions

+Like any model, this simulation is a simplification of a much more complex reality.
+For instance, the population is assumed to aggregate by age-class and be uniformly distributed within a cell, instead fish may aggregate by length and form finer-scale clusters.
+The survey is also an instantaneous snapshot of the population, meaning that the population is assumed to be in the same location from the beginning to the end of the survey.
+Also, fish are aged at random within length bins and ages are estimated without error.
+Finally, area trawled is assumed to be perfectly standard.
+These assumptions, plus a range of others, will surely under-represent the natural variability of fish populations and survey protocol.
+Nevertheless, the SimSurvey package provides a relatively complex and flexible operating model for simulating stratified-random survey data from a population that varies across age, year and space dimensions.

 Summary

-The SimSurvey package serves as a tool for simulating stratified random surveys of dynamic populations that vary across ages, time and space.
+The SimSurvey package serves as a tool for simulating sample surveys of dynamic populations that vary across ages, time and space.
 The core of the simulation is based on the widely used cohort equation and, even though the processes that define recruitment and total mortality are simple, a wide range of stock dynamics can be simulated by changing a few parameters.
 This base population can then be distributed through a grid and relationships with depth and correlation across ages, years and space can be defined.
 Together, two functions (sim_abundance and sim_distribution) are capable of simulating a wide range of populations with different life histories, depth associations and spatial properties.
 The next necessary steps to generating data similar to actual observations is to conduct a survey.
-In this package we implement a function, sim_survey, that conducts a stratified random survey of the population.
+In this package we implement a function, sim_survey, that conducts a survey of the population.
 The sampling process is governed by the area covered by the trawl as well as age-specific catchability.
 Sub-sampling protocol (length and age sampling) can also be varied.
 As such, data from a wide range of surveys can be simulated.